 Increasing efficiency means more output with the same input or the same output with less input.
 Inputs could include time, energy, money, or resources.
 Output could be units produced or tasks accomplished.

 Efficiency is particularly important for industrial applications because more production at less cost means greater profit.
 Below are some Internet of Things examples:

 Internet of Things Examples

 Sensors embedded in manufacturing equipment and placed throughout a factory can help identify bottlenecks in the manufacturing process.
-By addressing bottlenecks, manufacturing time and waste is reduced.
+Manufacturing time and waste are reduced.

-Rather than standard preventative maintenance, which means performing maintenance on machines before they break, “predictive maintenance” means using advanced sensing and analytics to predict exactly when machines will need maintenance.
+Rather than standard preventative maintenance, which means performing maintenance on machines before they break, “predictive maintenance” means using advanced sensing and analytics to predict exactly when machines will need maintenance when.
 Because predictive maintenance means only servicing machines when they need it, this cuts total costs and the time machines spend idle while freeing up people maintenance crews for more high-level tasks.

 On an individual level, things like Smart Thermostats can automatically turn off heating/cooling when no one’s home to save energy.
 No more forgetting to turn off the lights when leaving the room—let IoT solutions streamline your energy bill and your carbon footprint.

 For outdoor agriculture, an example could be sensing soil moisture and taking weather into account so that smart irrigation systems only water crops when needed, reducing the amount of water usage.

 For indoor agriculture, IoT allows monitoring and management of micro-climate conditions (humidity, temperature, light, etc.) to maximize production.

-By placing RFID or NFC tags on individual products, the exact location of single items in a large warehouse can be shared, thus saving search time and lowering labor costs.
+By placing RFID or NFC tags on individual products, the exact location of single items in a large warehouse can be shared, thus saving search time, streamlining infrastructure, and lowering labor costs.